-ROE is perceived as a reliable indicator by many investors since long and is regarded as one of the important parameter for stock selection.
+ROE is perceived as a reliable indicator by many investors since long and is regarded as one of the important parameters for stock selection.
 Many investors also believe that ROE can be used as a criterion for comparing a company with its peers.
-General perception is that a company with higher ROE would have a business advantage over those with low ROE.
+The general perception is that a company with higher ROE would have a business advantage over those with low ROE.
 However, I do not completely subscribe to this view and believe that ROE conceals more things than it reflects.

 ROE (PAT/Equity) can be broken down into three components in Dupont’s Analysis:

 The net result of the above equation is PAT/Equity.
 This breakup of ROE helps to see the sources of change in ROE over years.

 The last factor of Dupont’s Analysis: Assets/Equity represents financial leverage.
 It means that the management of any company can increase its assets by using higher amounts of debt on the same levels of equity.
 This would result in higher ROE, which might not necessarily be due to good business performance.
 This might amount to manipulation of financial situation.